If you are struggling with relationship issues, bereavement, depression, anxiety, parenting, major life changes or family conflicts -Talking Helps

 In couple counselling the counsellor understands how couples relate to each other and the things that can impact on relationships working effectively.
 Each relationship is unique so a couple counsellor will help couples to explore and work on what is important to them and understands there is no one size fits all for relationships that work well.
 Whether it is conflict resolution, trust or intimacy issues, separation or work life balance issues a counsellor can help.
 When couples find it difficult to talk about their issues having a counsellor present may just be the breakthrough you need to start getting to the bottom of the problems you are facing.

-Families and teenagers often find it difficult to discuss and resolve issues.
+Families often find it difficult to discuss and resolve issues.
 Parents may have different values and approaches to parenting and the children could be reacting to what's happening at home, school or in their relationships with their peers or siblings and everyone may be feeling stressed, unhappy or confused or all three!
 A trained counsellor has knowledge and skills to be able to understand everyone's perspective and enable families to find ways forward that they never imagined could be possible.

 People often find that despite their best efforts they have not been able to resolve their issues or even begun to understand why they feel and behave in the ways they find themselves doing.
 They may find they go round in circles either in their own head or with their partners or other family members.
 This is when counselling can really be useful.

 Could I discuss my problem with a Counsellor?